MATHEMA-GmbH/CoroutinesDotNet/Documentation/slides/chapter1.md

 #### **Efficiency in resource management**

 - Coroutines allow concurrent tasks to be performed without the overhead of operating system threads.
-By not requiring multiple threads, they avoid excessive resource consumption such as memory and CPU cycles.
 <br/>
 #### **Ease of handling asynchronous I/O**